 On February 9, 2021, the Company issued \$650,000 principal amount of the Company's 0.00% Convertible Senior Notes due 2026 (the "Notes").
 The Company also granted the initial purchasers of the Notes an option to purchase up to an additional \$97,500 aggregate principal amount of the Notes ("Option Notes").
 On February 9, 2021, the initial purchasers of the Notes exercised their option to purchase \$70,000 aggregate principal amount of the Option Notes (the "First Greenshoe Exercise").
 The sale of the Option Notes from the First Greenshoe Exercise closed on February 12, 2021.
-On February 11, 2021, the initial purchasers of the Notes exercised the remaining portion of their option to purchase \$27,500 aggregate principal amount of the Option Notes (the "Second Greenshoe Exercise" and the Option Notes issued in connection with the Second Greenshoe Exercise, the "Second Greenshoe Option Notes").
-The sale of the Second Greenshoe Option Notes (losed on February 16, 2021.
+On February 11, 2021, the initial purchasers of the Notes exercised the "Second Greenshoe Exercise" and the Option Notes issued in connection with the Second Greenshoe Exercise, the "Second Greenshoe Option Notes").
+The sale of the Second Greenshoe Option Notes (10, 2021).